Maghnie/docs/engineers/weather-data.md

 ## Datapoint and observation convention

-Like any other datapoint on the aedifion.io platform the weather datapoints are identifiable by an alphanumeric identifier which is unique for each project.
+Like any other datapoint on the aedifion.io platform, the weather datapoints are identifiable by an alphanumeric identifier which is unique for each project.
 The timeseries data for particular weather datapoints is stored as observations with a tuple of _value_ and _timestamp_.

  The naming convention for weather datapoints is:

-_aedifion\_weather-&lt;name of meteorological condition&gt;\_&lt;preiction horizon&gt;_
+_aedifion\_weather-&lt;name of meteorological condition&gt;\_&lt;prediction horizon&gt;_

-How we handle predictions: Every predication exists of a predicted value and the timestamp in the future the predication is made for.
+How we handle predictions: Every prediction consists of a predicted value and the timestamp in the future the prediction is made for.
 This timestamp is equal to the prediction horizon.
 We hold on to this _prediction value_ and _prediction horizon_ combination to make predictions accessible on aedifion.io.
 It’s easier to explain in an example:

 {% hint style="info" %}
 Imagine the following setup: